-The objective of this course is to provide background chemical principles that are important to analytical chemistry such as aqueous-solution chemistry, chemical equilibrium, acid/base theories, theory and application of gravimetric, titrimetric and spectrophotometric methods of chemical analysis and statistical evaluation of analytical data.
+The objective of this course is to provide background chemical principles that are important to analytical chemistry such as aqueous-solution chemistry, four chemical equilibria:acid/base equilibrium, complexation equilibrium, precipitation equilibrium and redex equilibrium, theory and application of gravimetric, titrimetric, spectrophotometric methods and chromatography of chemical analysis and statistical evaluation of analytical data.
 Lecture and laboratory.

 Prerequisite: Take MTH 219 and CHM 112

 Principles of operation and application of instrumental methods of chemical analysis involving spectrophotometry, spectroscopy, electrochemistry and chromatography are studied in this course.
 Lecture and laboratory.

 Prerequisite: Take CHM-341

 CHM-353 | Physical Chemistry I | 4 credits

 Physical Chemistry examines in greater detail the theoretical foundations of chemistry.
 Topics covered include: properties of gases, quantum theory, thermodynamics, free energy and chemical equilibria and solution chemistry.
 Lecture and laboratory.

 Prerequisite: Take MTH-209 and CHM-112

 CHM-354 | Physical Chemistry II | 4 credits